Medical Device and Drug Disposal

 When disposing of inhalers, people should read instructions on the labeling and follow local regulations and laws regarding the disposal of aerosol products.
 Most inhalers can be safely thrown into the household trash or recycled.

 Unused or expired injectable products, such as those used to take insulin for diabetic patients, can be safely disposed of using a sharps disposal container.
-If a person needs assistance obtaining such a container, contacting your pharmacist that dispensed the injectable medicine is a good place to start.
+If you need assistance obtaining such a container, contacting the pharmacy that dispensed the injectable medicine is a good place to start.

 Sharps disposal guidelines may vary depending on where a person lives.
 Patients should follow local guidelines regarding the safe disposal of sharps containers.